ShaiikHaider/support-ai-project/README.md

 executes resolutions, escalates high-risk cases to humans, and reviews its own output — paired with a React + TypeScript + Tailwind support console.

-Built for the assignment brief from Dr Ch Someswara Rao / Brightcone.ai Inc.

 ---

 ## 1. Architecture overview